walbourn/walbourn.github.io/_posts/2023-03-31-vcpkg-now-supports-targeting-xbox.md

 For Xbox developers who have access to the *Microsoft GDK with Xbox Extensions*, these triplets are fully supported for both MSBuild and CMake-based build systems.

 For MSBuild, the *Gaming.Xbox.Scarlett.x64* and *Gaming.Xbox.XboxOne.x64* custom platforms will select the appropriate triplet when using MSBuild integration.
-Note that vcpkg triplets use the `GameDXLatest`, `GameGXDKLatest`, and `GameGRDKLatest` environment variables to locate installed GDKs.
+Note that vcpkg triplets use the `GameDKLatest`, `GameGXDKLatest`, and `GameGRDKLatest` environment variables to locate installed GDKs.

 For CMake-based builds, Xbox makes use of the "Windows" `CMAKE_SYSTEM_NAME` with a custom variable `XBOX_CONSOLE_TARGET` set to either "xboxone" or "scarlett".
 This is used both to communicate from the trip to CMake files within vcpkg, and for CMake projects making use of vcpkg to community their triplet requirements.